calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/web-layout-frameworks.md

         * [Sass in 100 Seconds](https://www.youtube.com/watch?v=akDIJa0AP5c) video
     * CSS Frameworks
         * People that have made MANY beautiful websites have structured their knowledge into refined tools we can use
+        * Beware - once you use it, you're locked in! - escape is difficult

 12 part grid system
 -------------------